Blotch3D/Blotch3D/doc/readme.md

 There are several ways to load 3D models, audio, images, etc., depending on its type.

-You may be able to employ 3rd-party code in your project to load content into a form understood by Blotch3D/Monogame., but note that it might be platform-specific.

-You can use BlGraphicsDeviceManager.LoadFromImageFile to load image files.

-You can use the BlGeometry static class to make a variety of objects programmatically.
-See the geometry examples and that class for more information.

-But no matter what, any fairly common type of content file can be converted to an XNB file, which can be loaded directly by code as is done in the examples that load them as long as the XNB file is available at run time (that is, make sure its 'copy if newer' or 'copy always' option is set in the project).
+The main way is by converting it to an XNB file.
+Any fairly common type of content file can be converted to an XNB file, which can be loaded directly by code as is done in the examples that load them as long as the XNB file is available at run time (that is, make sure its 'copy if newer' or 'copy always' option is set in the project).

 A few XNB 3D model files like the torus, various resolutions of geosphere, etc are available in a 'Content' folder under the Blotch3D